Hidden Gems: Netflix Edition

 Director: Jon Favreau

 This is the most delicious movie I have ever seen.
 Do not watch on an empty stomach, as you will be pining for a Cubano.
 The film follows upscale chef Carl (Favreau himself) after he quits his job, deciding to redefine his relationship with both food and his family by launching a food truck.
 He travels the country, engaging with the regional cuisines and gradually building his menu.
-This movie is pure of heart and intention, and full of cooking montages.
+Chef is pure of heart and intention, and full of cooking montages.
 What could be better than that?
 Also stars Sofia Vergara, John Leguizamo, and Bobby Cannavale.
 And Dustin Hoffman and Scarlett Johannson, to drop a few more names.

 Blue Jay (2016)